 Flood-damaged carpets require special care and attention.
 You’re going to need a well-ventilated room with ample sunlight coming in.
 You will also need to keep the fan and dehumidifier throughout the entire cleaning process.
 You should clean your water-soaked carpet in the outdoors, if possible.

 - It would help to lift the carpet for a while, allowing the ground underneath to dry up.
 Hold the carpet up against a wall or place it on a couple of tables and use a wet/dry vacuum cleaner to remove as much water as possible.

 - Use a shampooing machine over the carpet and let it work its magic by removing dirt and odor from the carpet and then rinse it thoroughly.

 - Allow the carpet to dry completely.
 This will take several hours.

 - Run the vacuum cleaner over the now completely dry carpet.
 If you still experience any lingering stench, spray some baking soda over it and leave it there for about half an hour and then dust it off.

 - To remove stubborn remnants like candle wax and chewing gum from the carpet, use an ice cube.
 Rubbing it over the stuck wax and gum will harden them up, thereby enabling you to scrape them off the carpet.

 - Use baking soda to remove stains from spilled red wine and juice.

 - To remove oil and greasy spots from your precious carpet, sprinkle some baking powder or corn starch over it and let it stay there for a short while.
 Follow this up with some brooming.
-Dab it with the vinegar and hot water solution till the stain comes off.
+Dab it with the vinegar and hot water solution until the stain comes off.